 As time goes on, the loser will begin to cancel dates or possibly, not show up at all.
 He will make endless promises that he has no intention of keeping.
 He will say that he loves you but then treats you like something on the bottom of his shoe.
 He may even become physically abusive.
 At this point, you need to walk away, regardless of any tearful apologies that he may make.

 Read More From Pairedlife

 5. He Is Self-Obsessed

 A loser is self-obsessed and only cares about himself and his image.
 He is unable to walk past a mirror without checking himself out.
-He also likes to talk about himself and rarely lets you speak, unless it is to shower him with praise.
-He expresses very little interest in your life, family, friends, work or your activities and interests.
+He also likes to talk about himself and rarely lets you speak unless you shower him with praise.
+He expresses very little interest in your life, family, friends, work, or your activities and interests.
 Your role is to make him feel good about himself and not to bore him with the minutia of your life.

 A loser tends to be extremely active on social media, constantly posting images of himself.
 He will closely monitor the number of 'likes' and adoring comments from his followers.
 It is highly improbable that he will add any photographs of you.
 He does not want anyone to steal his thunder.

 A loser lacks empathy and does not stop for one moment to consider how his actions will affect you.
 His inability to accept criticism also means that he is never wrong.
 Consequently, any attempt by you to challenge his wrongdoings will simply result in feelings of anger or self-pity on his part.
 As a result of this, you may even begin making excuses for his actions.